 15.6 Except as otherwise stated in these Terms, the rights and remedies of each party under these Terms:

-a) are in addition to and not exclusive of any other rights or remedies under these Terms or the general law; an.
+- a) are in addition to and not exclusive of any other rights or remedies under these Terms or the general law; and

 15.7 Delay in exercising or non-exercise of any right under these Terms is not a waiver of that or any other right.
 Partial exercise of any right under these Terms shall not preclude any further or other exercise of that right or any other right under these Terms.
 Waiver of a breach of any term of these Terms shall not operate as a waiver of breach of any other term or any subsequent breach of that term.